Hybrid Single-Ion Atomic-Ensemble Node for High-Rate Remote Entanglement Generation

-The fundamental link generation corresponds to a single-click protocol, which is known to suffer from "vacuum growth" where the memories end up in the joint vacuum state \cite{sangouard-2011-quant_repeat_based_atomic_ensem_linear_optic,beukers-2024-remot_entan_protoc_station_qubit}.
+The fundamental link generation protocol corresponds to a single-click protocol, which is known to suffer from "vacuum growth" where the memories end up in the joint vacuum state \cite{sangouard-2011-quant_repeat_based_atomic_ensem_linear_optic,beukers-2024-remot_entan_protoc_station_qubit}.
 This aligns with our model where in contrast to the \enquote{two-photon} component \(D_{1,1}\), the \enquote{vacuum} component \(D_{0,0}\) always appears with a significant probability in the presence of photon loss.
-Therefore, we propose to follow the generation of two fundamental links, by local CNOTs between the ions of two fundamental links.
+The inclusion of a purification step is thus necessary to limit the \enquote{vacuum} component.
+As discussed above, we propose to follow the generation of two fundamental links, by local CNOTs between the ions of two fundamental links.
 Post-selecting on the controlled ions each being in state \(\ket{1}\) heralds success with probability \(P_P = 2 D_{1,0} D_{0,1} + 2 D_{0,0} D_{1,1}\) and the state of the remaining pair takes the same form as Eq.~\eqref{eq:final-state-single-rail}.
-However, purification changes the state according to \(\alpha_{\text{pur}} = \frac{\alpha^2}{P_P}\) and \(D_{k,l}^{\text{pur}} = \frac{D_{k,l} D_{1-k,1-l}}{P_P}\), so that both \(D_{0,0}^{\text{pur}}\) and \(D_{1,1}^{\text{pur}}\) can be reduced by lowering the emission probabilities \(\abssq{\alpha_1}, \abssq{\beta_1}, \abssq{\gamma_1}\) if the dark-count rate $p_d/T$ is sufficiently small, since the leading contributions of $D_{1,1}$ are proportional to these.
+However, purification changes the matrix elements according to \(\alpha_{\text{pur}} = \frac{\alpha^2}{P_P}\) and \(D_{k,l}^{\text{pur}} = \frac{D_{k,l} D_{1-k,1-l}}{P_P}\), so that both \(D_{0,0}^{\text{pur}}\) and \(D_{1,1}^{\text{pur}}\) can be reduced by lowering the emission probabilities \(\abssq{\alpha_1}, \abssq{\beta_1}, \abssq{\gamma_1}\) if the dark-count rate $p_d/T$ is sufficiently small, since the leading contributions of $D_{1,1}$ are proportional to these.
 Assuming that the two fundamental links are generated sequentially, the complete average duration including purification is \(2 T_{\text{SL}} / P_P\).